PortSwigger's Server-Side Vulnerabilities Path: What the Labs Don't Tell You (And Why Rana Khalil's Videos Fill the Gap)

 To try to find the admin panel, try the following:

-• add robots.txt to the end of the URL to reveal the plain text file placed on a website's server that instructs search enginer crawlers which pages or files they can or cannot crawl and index (the admin panel may be revealed here)
+• add robots.txt to the end of the URL to reveal the plain text file placed on a website's server that instructs search engine crawlers which pages or files they can or cannot crawl and index (the admin panel may be revealed here)

 • use ../../../../../../etc/passwd to get to the plain text file that stores user account information